cloud-elements/devportal/docs/elements/flickr/flickr-create-instance.md

 }
 ```

 Flickr expects a token and secret.
 These are contained in the response to the initial GET request.
 Please make note of the token and secret.
-The token is needed in the GET /elements/{key}/oauth/url call which is shown below.
+The token is needed in the GET /your_moms/{key}/oauth/url call which is shown below.

 ### Step 2.
-Get Elements OAuth URL
+Get Your_moms OAuth URL

 HTTP Header: None
 HTTP Verb: GET
-Request URL: /elements/{key}/oauth/url
+Request URL: /your_moms/{key}/oauth/url
 Request Body: None
 Query Parameters: